-We’re proving that the very same strategic creativity that greases the wheels of capitalism is just as powerful in motivating people to live sustainably.
-It’s why our recent campaign promoting reuse engaged tens of thousands of San Franciscans and won numerous awards.
-It’s why our recent clean energy ads are beating performance benchmarks by 10x.
-It’s why Fast Company featured our campaign that empowers local people in the fight against climate change.
+It’s why our recent clean energy campaign beat performance benchmarks by 10x.
+And why Fast Company featured our campaign that empowers local people in the fight against climate change.
 It's working.

 So, yes, change can be good.
 Very good.